alexlawrence/reznik/README.md

 Therefore the recommended environment is PhantomJS.

 **Note:** This module is intended to be executed as a synchronous build step.
-Although reznik itself works asynchronously the method used for script evaluation in is synchronous.
+Although reznik itself works asynchronously the method used for script evaluation is synchronous.

 ###Restrictions